ArctosDB/documentation-wiki/_documentation/attributes.markdown

 is the proper name of an Attribute.
 These should be unambiguous and match their usage in scientific literature as closely as possible.
-These names of Attributes are listed, defined, and linked to particular types of collections, in an another [code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=ctattribute_type).
+The names of Attributes are listed, defined, and linked to particular types of collections, in an another [code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=ctattribute_type).